 Set of rowing oars with oarlocks.

-Included: hand pump, repair kit, 2 oars and carry bag.
+Included: 1 aluminum bench, hand pump, repair kit, rowing oars and carry bag.

 Various videos of Saturn SK396 KaBoat.
 Some videos showing older model of KaBoats.

 Excellent in every way!
 Strong, Great fabric, Used now numerous times.
 Full time RV user.

 Saturn 12 ft Kaboat - Ideal for the independent women08/16/2017, 10:56 AM